r-hub/blog/content/post/2026-06-02-jarl/index.md

 ## Why use Jarl for refactoring

 Obviously, because we are telling you you should!
-More seriously: Jarl, a command line interface (CLI) for linting code, is fast and free!
+More seriously: Jarl is fast and free!

 And here are a few more reasons beyond our success stories :grin::